 Danny Lore | Acquiring Editor & Comics Coordinator

-LeKesha is a coffee enthusiast and writes mostly novel-length fantasy with a particular enthusiasm for villains (who also drink coffee).
-She is author of A Ruin of Shadows (Dancing Star Press) and speculative stories featured in FIYAH, PodCastle, Anathema Spec, and Fireside Magazine.
-In 2018 she was awarded a grant by the Speculative Literature Foundation.
+LeKesha is a an award-winning SF/F writer and editor.
+She is the author of A Ruin of Shadows (Dancing Star Press, 2018) and her published short fiction includes appearances in FIYAH, PodCastle, Anathema: Spec from the Margins, and Fireside Magazine, among others.
 She lives in Georgia with her coffee habit and an impressive Funko Pop!
 Collection.
-Visit her website, follow her on Twitter @Ellethevillain. and support her Patreon.
+Visit her website, follow her on Twitter @ellethevillain and/or support her Patreon.

 For technical issues regarding the website, email firstname.lastname@example.org.